 You can shock the pool by super chlorinating the pool (even more than the ideal chlorine level).
 Follow these steps to effectively chlorine shock the pool:

 - Mix a one-pound bag of pool shock slowly into this water.

 - Stir the shock with a stick until it dissolves.

 - While strolling around the pool, slowly dump the bucket of shock water into the pool, concentrating on the deep end.

-- Wait for six hours, test water, and make chemical adjustments as needed.
+- Wait for six hours, test the water, and make chemical adjustments as needed.

 Pool Maintenance Course

 When I first bought my house with a swimming pool, I knew nothing about cleaning and maintaining it.
 I was recommended Swim University’s Pool Care Handbook and video course so I bought it and have never regretted it.

 It was probably the best money I spent that year as I have saved thousands by doing it myself.